ryandawsonuk/BankKataOutsideInTDD/README.md

 We also want to mock StatementPrinter, as that's a delegate and not part of Account.

 What we're testing of Account is that when we call printStatement of Account then it invokes print in StatementPrinter.
+For Account to call printStatement is going to need to get a StatementPrinter injected into it via constructor.